SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/sql.md

 #### Activity Logs

 To collect activity logs, follow the instructions [here](/docs/integrations/microsoft-azure/audit).
-Do not perform this step in case you are already collecting activity logs for a subscription.
+If you are already collecting activity logs for a subscription, do not perform this step.

 :::note
 Since this source contains logs from multiple regions, make sure that you do not tag this source with the location tag.